 The test should take place in a quiet room free of distractions.
-The ideal testing arrangement would have the student seated at a table in front of the Speaking Test Booklet with the Test Administrator to the right side of the student.
-The Test Administrator should be positioned to clearly see the Speaking Test Booklet and hear the student's response.
+The ideal testing arrangement would have the student seated at a table in front of the Speaking Test Booklet with the test administrator to the right side of the student.
+The test administrator should be positioned to clearly see the Speaking Test Booklet and hear the student's response.

-The computer speakers/CD player should be placed where both the Test Administrator and the student can clearly hear the audio and where the Test Administrator can control the audio as needed.
-It is important that the Test Administrator can clearly hear the Speaking test audio to monitor and score the test effectively.
-Thus, the Test Administrator must always use external speakers to administer the Speaking test and must not use headphones or built-in speakers (on a computer) to administer the Speaking test.
+The computer speakers/CD player should be placed where both the test administrator and the student can clearly hear the audio and where the test administrator can control the audio as needed.
+It is important that the student and test administrator can clearly hear the Speaking test audio to monitor and score the test effectively.
+When using a computer, external speakers are preferred, and headphones should not be used.

-The Speaking Test Booklet should be placed in front of the student, while the Test Administrator's Script and Student Test Booklet (which includes the scoring sheet) should be directly in front of the Test Administrator (away from view of the student).
+The Speaking Test Booklet should be placed in front of the student, while the Test Administrator Script and Student Response Booklet (which includes the scoring sheet and permissible prompting) should be directly in front of the test administrator (away from view of the student).